Cash vs Mortgage: A Guide on what’s Right for You

 1. Preserving Liquidity

 By opting for a mortgage, you can preserve a significant amount of your cash for other purposes.
 This allows you to maintain liquidity for emergencies, investments, or future goals.
-Keeping a cash reserve can provide financial flexibility and security, which may be more valuable than owning your home outright.

 2. Leverage and Growth